sukelully/sukelully/README.md

 I'm a developer with a background in electronic engineering and audio technology.

-I'm currently working my through The Odin Project and freeCodeCamp, as well as my own project [**Unwind Chimes**](https://sukelully.github.io/unwind-chimes).
+I'm currently working my way through The Odin Project and freeCodeCamp, as well as my own project [**Unwind Chimes**](https://sukelully.github.io/unwind-chimes).

 ---